 When food shopping, I avoid any questionable ingredients.
 This can make trying new recipes a little more difficult.

 When food shopping, I keep in mind that companies can change their factory at any time.
-I try to remember to periodically check labels on familiar brands.
+I try to remember to check labels on familiar brands periodically.

 I find Sprouts, Kroger, and Whole Foods have the largest variety of foods with labeled products.

-I ask ahead of time what food will be served.
+I ask ahead of time what families will serve food.

 I pack similar foods that you have already checked to be safe for my child to eat.

-I purchase or make a large batch of allergy safe cupcakes ahead of time.
-I store them in the freezer and take out as needed.
+I purchase or make a large batch of allergy-safe cupcakes ahead of time.
+I store them in the freezer and take them out as needed.

-Birthday parties can be a challenge, and aren’t always the easiest to watch the rest of the children eating a decorated cake.
-I try and talk with my son prior to arriving about our food plan and what he has.
+Birthday parties can be a challenge and aren’t always the easiest to watch the rest of the children eating a decorated cake.
+I try and talk with my son before arriving about our food plan and what he has.

 We call ahead and speak to the manager on duty to see if peanuts are in the kitchen.

 If the manager does not know right away, we will typically find another restaurant.
-I want to be sure the entire staff has a clear understanding of food allergies, and what food they have in the kitchen.
+I want to be sure the entire staff has a clear understanding of food allergies and their food in the kitchen.